 The court hearing will be an opportunity to put forward your case as to why you need early removal of your driving disqualification.
 Courts are not easily satisfied and any reasons given as to why the disqualification should be removed early need to be strong.
 Examples include:

 - Employment Opportunities:- A new job or promotion that would be dependant upon the ability to drive.

 - Health Issues:- A health issue either with the disqualified driver or a member of their family that would benefit from their ability to drive.

 - Family Issues:- Family breakdown and contact with children dependant upon the ability to drive.

-These are only a few examples as to why a disqualified driver may think they need early removal of their driving disqualification.
+These are only a few examples as to why a disqualified driver may think they need early removal of their driving disqualification, the list is not exhaustive.
 Other reasons may include an opportunity to carry out charity work that relies on their ability to drive or an elderly or sick relative that would greatly benefit from their ability to drive.

 The court will consider the application and take into account various factors such as:

 - The character of the person making the application and their subsequent conduct since the disqualification order was imposed.

 - The nature and circumstances of the offence for which they were originally disqualified.

 - The reasons given as to why the court should consider early removal of the disqualification.